myokit/myokit/ROADMAP.md

 Projects which are ongoing but not currently prioritised include

-- Unification of multi-cell simulation engines ([project](https://github.com/myokit/myokit/projects/7)).
+- Unification of single ([project](https://github.com/myokit/myokit/projects/5)) multi-cell simulation engines ([project](https://github.com/myokit/myokit/projects/7)).
   - This may become more urgent if it turns out to be possible to distribute compiled OpenCL simulations, in which case it would become part of the major "Compatibility, performance, and ease-of-installation" project.
 - A unified data and simulation data interface, allowing the Explorer and DataLogViewer to be combined into a single tool that can be used to compare data with predictions ([project](https://github.com/myokit/myokit/projects/15), see also the [edata tag](https://github.com/myokit/myokit/issues?q=is%3Aissue+is%3Aopen+label%3Aedata)).
   - Alternatively, the data reading parts could be split off into a separate project or merged into other projects like Neo (provided the goals and functionality is sufficiently aligned).
 See [this ticket](https://github.com/myokit/myokit/issues/259).
 - Add more CellML tests, by further developing the [CellML test suite](https://github.com/MichaelClerx/cellml-validation), see also the [tickets](https://github.com/myokit/myokit/issues?q=is%3Aissue+is%3Aopen+label%3ACellML).
+- Implement singularity fixes created for [cellmlmanip with Maurice](https://github.com/myokit/myokit/issues/809).